 Charles Hickson (PhD, UCLA) is a retired Senior Lecturer in Finance at Queen's.
 He has a research interest in monetary and financial history.

 Stuart Henderson (PhD, QUB) is a Lecturer in Economics and Finance at Dublin Institute of Technology.
-His research is focused on Irish economic and financial history, with an emphasis on the role of religion in development.
+A Quee's graduate, his research is focused on Irish economic and financial history, with an emphasis on the role of religion in development.

 Liam Kennedy (PhD, York) is Professor Emeritus of Economic and Social History at the School of History, Anthropology, Philosophy and Politics, Queen's University Belfast.
 He is also a Research Associate of the University's Institute of Irish Studies, and a Visiting Professor at Ulster University.